jspenger/jspenger.github.io/_posts/2021-02-10-yaos-garbled-circuits.md

 # Yao's Garbled Circuits
 For week 1 of the [Zoom MPC Study Group](zoom-secure-multi-party-computation-study-group) we discussed Yao's Garbled Circuits, using section 3.1 from the book [A Pragmatic Introduction to Secure Multi-Party Computation](https://securecomputation.org) by David Evans, Vladimir Kolesnikov and Mike Rosulek [1].

+These are my personal study notes, so please refer to the references to verify any information in this post.
+The content of this post is mostly based on [1].

 ## Introduction
 Secure two-party computation was introduced in 1982 by Andrew Yao in the seminal paper "Protocols for secure computations" [2].
 The work was motivated by what has come to be known as [Yao's Millionaires' Problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem).